Macatawa Technologies Logo

 81% of breaches are caused by weak or reused passwords.
 A password manager can reduce this by auto-generating complex passwords, storing unique passwords for each website, and automatically filling in username and passwords when needed.
 No longer do you need to remember each password for each website – only the Master Password to access your password manager.
 Compatible with your web-browser as well as your smartphone – you will have access to your passwords when and wherever you need them.

 Having accounts with strong and unique passwords that require MFA is important for every organization.
-If you would like to discuss your current security solutions or learn how to be better protected, contact Macatawa Technologies.

 Don't forget to share this post!